rsyncOSX/mydocsy/content/en/docs/Important.md

 {{< /alert >}}

 The User Interface of RsyncUI can for users who dont know `rsync`, be difficult or complex to understand.
 The main objective is to ease the use of `rsync`, not teach macOS users how to use it.
 That is beyond the scope.
-Setting wrong parameters to rsync can result in deleted data.
-And RsyncUI will not stop you for doing so.
-That is why it is very important to execute a simulated run, `--dry-run`, and inspect what happens before a real run.